dask/dask/docs/source/bag.rst

 ``db.from_hdfs``
 ~~~~~~~~~~~~~~~~

-Dask.bag can use WebHDFS to load text data from HDFS
+Dask.bag can use WebHDFS to load text data from HDFS:

 .. code-block:: python